xuri/excelize-doc/en/variables.md

     ErrStreamSetPanes = errors.New("must call the SetPanes function before the SetRow function")
     // ErrTotalSheetHyperlinks defined the error message on hyperlinks count overflow.
     ErrTotalSheetHyperlinks = errors.New("over maximum limit hyperlinks in a worksheet")
+    // ErrTransparency defined the error message for receiving a transparency value exceeds limit.
+    ErrTransparency = errors.New("transparency value must be an integer from 0 to 100")
     // ErrUnknownEncryptMechanism defined the error message on unsupported encryption mechanism.
     ErrUnknownEncryptMechanism = errors.New("unknown encryption mechanism")
     // ErrUnprotectSheet defined the error message on worksheet has set no protection.